-Pressure washers will allow you to give your drive or car a deep clean, blasting away the dirt, while being easy to use and light.
+Pressure washers will allow you to give your driveway, your patio or your car a deep clean, blasting away the dirt, while being easy to use and light.
 The best pressure washers are versatile enough to complete a range of tasks.
-They need to be powerful enough to clean decking, while gentle enough to wash your car without damaging paint.
+They need to be powerful enough to clean decking, while gentle enough to wash your car without damaging its delicate paintwork.
 Pressure cleaners are great for making that deep clean easy work, but it can be hard to find the right model for your needs.

 If you are looking to find the best electric pressure washers, this review breaks down the leading models to look at their strengths and weakness, while offering you pressure washer buying advice regarding the common features.

-We spent over 65 hours researching, testing and rating eight of the most popular pressure washer models available.
+We have researched many of the most popular pressure washer models available.
 We cleaned caked-on mud off a pickup truck and an oil stain off a driveway to find the best pressure washer for typical homeowners.
 With testing complete, we concluded that the RYOBI RY14122 was the best overall since it was the easiest to use, had excellent cleaning performance and offers a long warranty.

 The RYOBI RY14122 is easy to use and has an excellent warranty.
 It matches or beats the cleaning performance of other, more powerful, pressure washers we tested.

 The Greenworks GPW1501 may not be as powerful as some other pressure washers we reviewed, but the performance you get for the price makes it an excellent value.